jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_upgrade.md

 *  Alarm Actions (These include running a program and sending an email.)
 *  Planned Outages
 *  Global options such as user-created Error Log rules
-*  Configuration information for the Spotlight Statistics Repository (this applies only if you installed the Spotlight Statistics Repository from an earlier version of Spotlight on SQL Server) and the Playback Database.
+*  Configuration information for the Spotlight Statistics Repository (this applies only if you installed the Spotlight Statistics Repository from Spotlight on SQL Server) and the Playback Database.

 ### Which versions of Spotlight can I upgrade from?